Vogue México y Latinoamérica: Under Eva Hughes (2002–2012)

-2012–2016: Kelly Talamas as editor
+Under Kelly Talamas (2012–2016)

-Kelly Talamas replaced Eva Hughes as editor-in-chief.
-Talamas had joined the magazine 2007 as editorial coordinator, then she was named fashion editor before becoming EIC.
+Kelly Talamas replaced Eva Hughes in 2012.
+Talamas previously served as fashion director and joined the magazine in 2007 as editorial coordinator.

-She was responsible for the creation of Who's On Next?, which spotlit new and local regional designers.
 In 2016, she was appointed as Creative Director for Condé Nast Mexico y Latinoamérica.

-2016–present: Karla Martínez de Salas as editor
+Under Karla Martinez de Salas (2016–2026)

-Karla Martínez de Salas was appointed as editor-in-chief for the magazine in June 2016, after Talamas was named creative director.
-Martínez served as associate editor, previously to her promotion.
+Karla Martínez de Salas was appointed as editor-in-chief for the magazine in June 2016.
+Previously Martínez served as associate editor.